vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

 # Project Title

-Job classification by analyzing tweets using Deep neural networks
+Job Title Prediction from Tweets Using Word Embedding and Deep Neural Networks

 ## Description
 Here is the official implementation of our paper submitted at the ICEE conference.